hyprwm/hyprland-wiki/pages/Contributing and Debugging/_index.md

 bugs.

 When Hyprland crashes, use `coredumpctl` and then `coredumpctl info PID` to see the dump.
-See the instructions below this paragraph for more info about `coredumpctl`.
+See the instructions below for more info about `coredumpctl`.

 I also recommend the amazing command